-To minimize pedestrian crossing distances and reduce impermeable, heat-absorbing asphalt coverage, the paved roadway of all streets should be designed to be the minimum width-and have the minimum number of lanes-that safely and costeffectively allow for the desired operations of motor vehicles, buses, and bicyclists.
+To minimize pedestrian crossing distances and reduce impermeable, heat-absorbing asphalt coverage, the paved roadway of all streets should be designed to be the minimum width -and have the minimum number of lanes-that safely and cost-effectively allow for the desired operations of motor vehicles, buses, and bicyclists.
+Roadway reconstructions should be designed for traffic volumes expected in the actual build year.
+Additional consideration should be given to recent trends in traffic and mode choice -as documented in NYC DOT's Sustainable Streets Index - and their implication for traffic volumes in future years (e.g., five years after the build year).
 Excess width should be reallocated to provide walking, transit, and bicycling facilities, public open space, green cover, and/or stormwater source control measures.
 If financial limitations preclude final implementation of street retrofits (e.g., curbing, streetscaping, etc.), the reallocation of space should still proceed with temporary or least costly approaches such as restriping.